-I didn’t pick up a spoon, fork, knife, pair of chopsticks, beer bottle, or piece of finger-food for 120 hours until 6:00pm, Thursday February 19th.
+At 6:00 pm on Saturday, February 14th, I stopped eating.
+I didn’t pick up a spoon, fork, knife, pair of chopsticks, beer bottle, or finger-food for 120 hours until 6:00 pm, Thursday, February 19th.

-Which raises the obvious question: “Why the hell would you do that?”
+Which raises the obvious question: “Why would you do that?”

 Let me explain.

 We eat three meals a day because… well because everyone else does.
 And because that’s how we were raised.
-And because we get hungry if we don’t eat for 4-6 hours.
+And because most of us are conditioned in such a way that we get hungry if we don’t eat for 4-6 hours.

 But there’s no fixed biological rule saying that we need to eat every 4-6 hours.
-Homo Sapiens came onto the map 250,000 years ago but we only developed agriculture 12,000 years ago.
-There were 238,000 years where we were getting by as hunter gatherers, or more importantly, where we were getting by with unreliable access to food.
+Homo Sapiens popped up 250,000 years ago but we only developed agriculture 12,000 years ago.
+There were 238,000 years where we were getting by as hunter-gatherers with unreliable access to food.

 We might kill a gazelle one day, share it with our tribe, then go two days without access to meat and have little to subsist on.
 And this was perfectly fine.
 We certainly weren’t stopping in the middle of our 16-19 mile a day walks to have a protein bar to refuel.

-Many of the foods in our modern diet (particularly grains and sugars), combined with eating constantly, has made our bodies lazy and largely turned off their ability to consume themselves.
-That might sound gross, but it’s a totally natural, healthy and important process.
+Many foods in our modern diet (particularly grains and sugars), combined with eating constantly, has made our bodies lazy and turned off their ability to run on their own energy stores.
+Fasting forces your body to get back into a more “state of nature” style of operating and brings a host of benefits with it.

-Central to many of these benefits is a process called “autophagy.”
+Central to the benefits of fasting is a process called “autophagy.”
 Autophagy is the body’s natural process of killing off, eating up, or cleaning out bad cell matter that’s built up in your body.
 It’s an important system for staving off many diseases, including preventing cancer development.

-But we’re not done yet!
-Fasting also improves your insulin sensitivity, meaning your body can better process those Oreos instead of sending them to your waistline when you decide to cheat:
+Fasting also improves your insulin sensitivity, meaning your body can better process Oreos instead of sending them to your waistline when you decide to cheat.

 Then there’s the obvious fat loss benefit.
 After day two (maybe earlier) your body has nothing to run on but your own fat.
 The water weight you lose will come back quickly, but that fat loss is real.
 You can expect to lose ~1-2 pounds per day, but consider this a nice benefit, not the primary motivation.
 If you’re doing it for fat loss you might do it too long or ignore signs to stop.